• Menu

 River Tweed, Big Salmon, Cock fish, Autumn colours, Spawning, Catch and Release

-A big male Cock Salmon in full spawning colours River Tweed
+A big male (Cock) Salmon in full spawning colours River Tweed

 Firstly male salmon, develop a Kype, as you will see in the image above.
 Secondly this is a sex like characteristic, causing a curvature of the lower jaw in cock fish.
 Secondly, the salmon in the photo above, has also developed spawning colouration.
 Also, in Scotland, we call these salmon, “Tartan Fish” and this fish is almost in full breeding dress.